Binyamin-Brion/GLSL-Include-Preprocessor/README.md

 There are two ways to use this program:

-* Use the provided executable.
+* Use the provided executable located in the executable folder.
 Then, the program would be used like the following:

-  system(_locationToTheExecutable_, _locationToFileToRunPreprocessorOn_, _locationOutput_, _true_)
+  system(_locationToTheExecutable_ +  _locationToFileToRunPreprocessorOn_ +  _locationOutput_ +  _true_)

   **_The value of 'true' means abort execution if a file line contains a line starting with a '#' that is neither a "#include" nor a GLSL preprocessor directive.
-If no action should be taken, pass in false._**
+If no action should be taken, pass in false.
+If neither true or false is passed, then true is assumed._**

   **Using the _system_ call may not be the best choice due to security reasons.
 If there is an alternative way to invoke an executable from a program available, it may be worth considering.**